COVID-19

 Instacart: Lifeline for Neighbors

 Rebecca is normally a grade school teacher second, but with schools closed due to the coronavirus pandemic, she’s delivering groceries for Instacart.
-Broadcast from the Working Narratives studio, this series compiles community stories about COVID-19 from coastal North Carolina.
+Broadcast from the Shoresides studio, this series compiles community stories about COVID-19 from coastal North Carolina.

 Read More